MihlaliNonyukela/Weather-App/README.md

 # 🌦️ Weather App (Python)

-A simple command-line app that fetches real-time weather data for any city using the OpenWeatherMap API.
+ fetches real-time weather data for any city using the OpenWeatherMap API.

 ## Features
 - Get temperature, humidity, and weather description